Analyzing United-Guardian (UG) and The Competition

-United-Guardian (NASDAQ:UG – Get Rating) is one of 26 publicly-traded companies in the “Toilet preparations” industry, but how does it contrast to its rivals?
-We will compare United-Guardian to similar companies based on the strength of its profitability, dividends, institutional ownership, valuation, earnings, analyst recommendations and risk.
+United-Guardian (NASDAQ:UG – Get Rating) is one of 26 publicly-traded companies in the “Toilet preparations” industry, but how does it weigh in compared to its competitors?
+We will compare United-Guardian to similar businesses based on the strength of its profitability, dividends, institutional ownership, risk, valuation, analyst recommendations and earnings.

-United-Guardian pays an annual dividend of $0.74 per share and has a dividend yield of 4.7%.
-United-Guardian pays out 92.5% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-As a group, “Toilet preparations” companies pay a dividend yield of 1.7% and pay out 53.2% of their earnings in the form of a dividend.
+This table compares United-Guardian and its competitors’ net margins, return on equity and return on assets.

 |Sell Ratings